 Q: I'm not with the big six, have smaller providers hiked prices?

-A: Probably, as we're in a price rise environment.
-Yet they're not part of the herd like the big six, so don't rigidly follow the timetable.
-Some may just increase prices in March or April.
+A: A handful have.
+Yet they're not all part of the herd like the big six, so don't rigidly follow the timetable.
+Some who haven't yet, may increase prices later this year.

 Q: I fixed, now prices are up, will I get it?